 The Leoš Janáček International Competition in Brno (Mezinárodní soutěž Leoše Janáčka v Brně, hereinafter referred to as MSLJ) is a competition named after the famous composer Leoš Janáček.
-Ten disciplines of string quartet, violin, piano, organ, violoncello, double-bass, flute, clarinet, French horn and tuba take turns regularly in five-year periods.
+The purpose of the competition is to seek young talented musicians and performers.
+The age limit is 35 years.
+The following categories take turns on a regular basis in five-year periods: piano, organ, violoncello, double bass, flute, clarinet, string quartet, violin, French horn and tuba.

 The competition is held under the patronage of Minister of Culture of the Czech Republic PhDr.
-Lubomír Zaorálek, Governor of the Region of South Moravia JUDr.
-Bohumil Šimek, Mayor of the City of Brno JUDr.
-Markéta Vaňková, Janáček Quartet and President of the Constitutional Court of the Czech Republic JUDr.
+Lubomír Zaorálek, Governor of the Region of South Moravia Mgr.
+Jan Grolich, Mayor of the City of Brno JUDr.
+Markéta Vaňková and President of the Constitutional Court of the Czech Republic JUDr.
 Pavel Rychetský, dr. h. c.